Southfield, Michigan: Government

+Federal, state, and county legislators

 Education

 Southfield Public Schools operates area public schools.
 Southfield Senior High School for the Arts and Technology (commonly known as Southfield A&T) is the district's sole high school.
 There were originally two high schools in the district, Southfield and Southfield-Lathrup, but they were consolidated after the 2015–16 school year.
 Students living in parts of Northern Southfield attend schools in the Birmingham City School District, while students living in the southeast corner of Southfield attend schools in the Oak Park School District.
 Southfield A&T also competes in the Oakland Activities Association in the Red Division for high school sports, and has membership in the MHSAA.

 AGBU Alex and Marie Manoogian School is an Armenian charter in Southfield.

 Farber Hebrew Day School – Yeshivat Akiva is a private Jewish school in Southfield.

 Southfield Christian School is a private school in Southfield.

 Southfield Public Library operates public libraries in the city.Providence Medical Center offers residency training in various fields of medicine.